Planning a trip to the UK? There are some gorgeous places to visit but there are a few things you need to know before you visit the UK!

 - The Globe Theatre

 Budget chain hotels:

-You can save a lot of money by sticking to the budget chains such as Travelodge and Premier Inn.
-You can often find hotels in the city centres and, if you book in advance, you can pay as little as £20.
+You can save a lot of money by sticking to budget chains such as Travelodge and Premier Inn.
+You can often find hotels in the city centers and, if you book in advance, you can pay as little as £20.

 Road tripping around the UK?
 Hire a camper van and mix up accommodation between your van, camping and budget hotels, for the